 Then, add all the pegs, which include not just hooks but baskets, bins and shelves, for about the price of an average tank of gas.
-Or, design a similar system from scratch, using doweling and scraps, such as leftover lumber, polyvinyl chloride pipe, plywood and trim.
+Or, design a similar system [from scratch](https://aulifestyleyahoocom/better-homes-gardens/diy/h/25494424/how-to-make-pegboard-shelving/), using doweling and scraps, such as leftover lumber, [polyvinyl chloride pipe](http://howtomanguidecom/2013/04/home-and-garden/how-to-make-a-pvc-tool-holder/), plywood and trim.

 Up and Away

 Upper and lower cupboards aren't just for kitchens; they provide handy storage in garages, too; however, even a few sections can run upward of a mortgage payment or the rent -- the new ones, anyhow.
-Secondhand cabinets are relatively low-cost and sometimes no-cost:
+Secondhand cabinets are relatively low-cost and sometimes no-cost:.

 - Search for bargains or freebies in classified ads, at used-building-supplies stores and from cabinetry contractors who regularly rip out and cart away old kitchens before installing new ones.

 - Plan the garage layout after scavenging for cabinets because, likely, your options are limited.

 - Refinish the cupboards with glossy black, dark gray or metallic paint and clunky chrome or iron pulls and oversize hinges, replacing their kitchen homeyness with garage guise.
-Hang them securely from studs.
+[Hang them](http://www.ehow.com/how_4855783_install-cabinets-garage.html) securely from studs.